The Major Bebop Scale | Guitar Diagrams and Theory

-Like all the bebop scales, the major bebop scale is an octatonic scale (eight notes) and it will take exactly four beats to play if the eight notes are used.
+The major bebop scale is an octatonic scale (eight notes) and it will take exactly four beats to play if the eight notes are used.
 It contains the same notes as the major scale (ionian mode) including a chromatic passing tone (#5) between the fifth (5) and the sixth (6).
 Playing the major bebop scale over major seventh chords brings tension because of the #5, this is a passing tone so you need to resolve this note in your major lines and avoid to play it over strong beats.
-Before learning this scale be sure to master the ionian mode, here are some guitar patterns about it.
+Before learning this scale, be sure to master the Ionian mode.

 |C major bebop scale||C||D||E||F||G||G#||A||B|